dataPulverizer/KernelMatrixBenchmark/README.md

 ## Implementations

-Efforts were made to avoid non standard libraries while implementing these kernel functions.
+Efforts were made to avoid non-standard libraries while implementing these kernel functions.
 The reasons for this are:

 * Making it easy for a reader after installing the language to copy and run the code.
 Having to install external libraries can be a bit of a "faff".
 * Packages outside standard libraries can go extinct so avoiding external libraries keeps the article and code relevant.